ccmothes/ges_health_study_app/README.md

 the Centers for Disease Control and Prevention.
-Life expectancy data were obtained from U.S. Small-Area Life Expectancy Estimates Project (USALEEP)  and asthma hospitalization and low birth weight estimates were obtained from Colorado Enviroscreen 2.0.
+Life expectancy data were obtained from U.S. Small-Area Life Expectancy Estimates Project (USALEEP)  and asthma hospitalization and low birth weight estimates were obtained from Colorado EnviroScreen 2.0.
 For the health indicators presented as rates, we weighted the census tract estimates using population estimates that corresponded with the age group represented by the indicator (e.g., for “Preventive Care among Older Men” we used the ACS estimates for the male populations ages 65 and older).

 Estimates of the ratio of alcohol retailers and cannabis cultivation sites to grocery stores were based on licensing and location data.
-We identified cannabis sites using data from the Colorado Department of Revenue [10].
-To identify alcohol retailers, food markets and groceries, we downloaded data from 2021 for food market and groceries in Denver from the Denver Open Data Catalog.[11]
+We identified cannabis sites and alcohol retailers using data from the Colorado Department of Revenue [10] and Denver Open Data Catalog.[11]
 Alcohol licenses were limited to off premises license types, including the following types: fermented malt beverage and wine off-premises, liquor licensed drug store, and retail liquor stores.
-License locations were first geocoded, and then we used a gravity model approach to calculate spatial access following methods described by Trangenstein et al. The number of cannabis sites, alcohol retailers, and food locations were summarized for each statistical neighborhood in Denver, and the ratio of ratio of cannabis cultivation and alcohol retailers to food markets and groceries was calculated.
+License locations were first geocoded, and then the number of cannabis sites, alcohol retailers, and food locations were summarized for each statistical neighborhood in Denver.
+Then, ratio of ratio of cannabis cultivation and alcohol retailers to food markets and groceries was calculated.

 Data on surface temperatures averaged at the street segment level were made available to the ENVIRONS team by Denver Department of Transportation and